LiaScript/docs/README.md

-If you have a ScatterPlot like representation, but actually want to use this data as primary data for your BoxPlot, you can manually change the type of visualization to BoxPlot, simply by adding the follwing attribute to the head of your table, as it is shown in the snippet below.
+If you have a ScatterPlot like representation, but actually want to use this data as primary data for your BoxPlot, you can manually change the type of visualization to BoxPlot, simply by adding the following attribute to the head of your table, as it is shown in the snippet below.
 Columns are then treated as datasets and get visualized accordingly.